thecmart/manuals/Creating a blank app with Chat SDK attached.md

 </manifest>
 ```

+17. The purpose of this step was to set the Chat SDK login activity to launch when the app is launched, meaning that this login screen will be the first thing you see when you run the App.
-17. Open your Android Studio Suite.
-Go to the top righthand button which should be the **blue google person**, and use it to sign in to google with your google account.
-If you do not have a google account, you can use the button to create one.
+18. Open your Android Studio Suite.
+Go to the very top right hand button (When you mouse over this button, it will say sign in to Google, and use it to sign in to Google with your Google account.
+If you do not have a Google account, you can use the button to create one.

-18. Now click on the button called **Sync Project with Gradle Files**.
-It should be at the top left hand corner, 5 buttons from the google account button.
+19. Now click on the button called **Sync Project with Gradle Files**.
+It should be at the top right hand corner, 5 buttons from the google account button.
 Ignore any messages telling you that the build failed,
-19. Go to **Tools** -> **Firebase**.
+20. Go to **Tools** -> **Firebase**.
 Go to the tab on the right, click on analytics, click on  **Log an Analytics event**, and then click **Connect to Firebase** then click on **Connect to firebase**.
 If there are errors, click **Connect to firebase** again and click **sync**, until the button turns into the word "Connected".

-19. Now you can go to to the [Firebase Console](https://console.firebase.google.com/)  in your web browser, and you should find your project.
+21. Now you can go to to the [Firebase Console](https://console.firebase.google.com/)  in your web browser, and you should find your project.
 It should be a large white tile with the name of your app.
 Click on your project, then go to the firebase dashboard, and go to **Authentication** -> **Sign-In-Method**, and click on whichever sign in options you like.
 We recommend clicking only on the **Sign in with Email and Password** option, or further steps will become more complicated.
 Switch both Sign in switches to "On" and click **Save**.

-20. Get the push token.
+22. Get the push token.
 Click on the **Gear Button** in the top left corner, and then the **Project Settings** button.
-In the **General** tab, find the **Web API Key**.
+In the **Could Messaging** tab, copy the **Server Key**.

-21. Now go back to Android Studio.
+23. Now go back to Android Studio.
 Add the following to the setup code in the AndroidApp's `onCreate` method.

 ```
-builder.firebaseCloudMessagingServerKey("YOUR FIREBASE CLOUD MESSAGING KEY");
+builder.firebaseCloudMessagingServerKey("YOUR SERVER KEY");
 ```

+22. Go back to your [Firebase Console](https://console.firebase.google.com/) , click on your app, Click on **Storage** at the left, click on **Get Started**, then click on **Got it**.

+23. Go back to your [Firebase Console](https://console.firebase.google.com/) , click on your app, click on **Database**.
+Next to the word "Database" On the drop down menu click on **Real Time Database**.
+Start in locked mode and click **Enable**.
+Click the **Rules** tab.
+Delete everything in the box, then go to this [rules.json](https://github.com/chat-sdk/chat-sdk-ios/blob/master/rules.json) file, copy everything in the box (approximately 355 lines), and paste it into the box in the firebase console.
+    Click on **Publish**.

-22. Now click on the button called **Sync Project with Gradle Files**.
+24. Now click on the button called **Sync Project with Gradle Files**.
 It should be at the top left hand corner, 5 buttons from the google account button.
 When the gradle sync completes, your App is ready to go!

+###Enabeling location based messages

+25. If you would like for your app to be able to receive messages based on the location of the user's device, then you need to activate location based messages.
+The Chat SDK needs two google services to support location messages.
+The [Google Places API](https://developers.google.com/places/) to select the location and the [Google Static Maps API](https://developers.google.com/maps/documentation/static-maps/) to display the location.
+26. Go to the [Google Places API](https://developers.google.com/places/) page, click **Get Started**, then click **Places**, and then click **Continue**.
+27. After this you select your Project from the drop down lit and click **Next**.
+Then **QUICKLY** click on **Create a billing Account** when the dialog box pops up.
+If you miss it, simply repeat steps 26 and 27.
+In order to do this you will need a billing account.
+If you want to do that, then continue, otherwise disable location messages by placing this text into the AndroidApp's `Oncreate` method: ```builder.locationMessagesEnabled(false)```
+28. Although you need to setup billing, Google give you 200 USD per month for free.
+So you can load 10 million free location messages for free per month
+29. **FIND OUT WHERE TO GET KEY AND INSERT KEY INTO ONCREATE METHOD**
+30. **REPEAT PROCESS FOR GOOGLE STATIC MAPS API**

 ### Conclusion